Tada-Project/tada/README.md

 ## Future Works

-- Generate randomized data with fuzzing tools and/or hypothesis.
 - Improve functionality of current analysis functions.
 - Refactor code, specifically `tada_a_bigoh.py` file.
   - Consider making the functionality of generating the Results Table a class.
   - Consider separating the analysis features into separate functions.
-- Allow the user to decide input size for the doubling experiment.
 - Clean up and reformat the output from the program to make it more readable and user friendly.